abraunegg/onedrive/docs/usage.md

 ...
-All application operations will be performed in: /home/user/OneDrive OneDrive synchronisation interval (seconds): 300 Maximum allowed open files:                 393370   <-- This is the fs.file-max value Maximum allowed inotify watches:            29374    <-- This is the fs.inotify.max_user_watches value Initialising filesystem inotify monitoring ...
+All application operations will be performed in: /home/user/OneDrive OneDrive synchronisation interval (seconds): 300 Maximum allowed open files:                 393370   <-- This is the current operating system fs.file-max value Maximum allowed inotify watches:            29374    <-- This is the current operating system fs.inotify.max_user_watches value
+Initialising filesystem inotify monitoring ...
 ...
 ```